 So far so good, the two definitions of the word do not conflict each other at this point, however, it is the next part that throws me.

-The author goes onto describe a disruptive leader as one that “continuously seeks to find new solutions and change things from the ground up to achieve results”.
+The author goes onto describe a disruptive leader as one that “continuously seeks to find new solutions and change things from the ground up "What Do Steve Jobs, Tim Kobe, Dan Goman and the like Have in Common?") to achieve results”.
 Whilst this is definitely indicative of a strong leader, and perhaps a disruptive one, it doesn’t paint a picture of any of the aforementioned men.

 Take Steve Jobs, renowned for advocating a ‘no excuses’ form of leadership, even described as a “corporate dictator” by some, was susceptible to fits of rage and micromanaging - not the type of leader that emits an openness to hierarchical change or democratic participation.

 What made Jobs disruptive, or at least his products disruptive, is that: